 3. Pack light.

-This kind of piggy backs on point #2 and I was told not to pack so much, but some things you have to “learn” for yourself.
-I wore half the clothes I packed, I never used my hair dryer (they provide a really good one) and so many of the odds and ends things I packed I never used.
+This is a mistake every first-time cruiser makes.
+But some things you have to “learn” for yourself.
+I wore half the clothes I packed, I never used my hairdryer (they provide a really good one) and so many of the odds and ends things I packed I never used.

 Our family isn’t big on public swimming, mainly because we’re spoiled with our own pool and don’t like to feel crowded.
-That was exactly how I would describe the two pools on our ship.
+And that was exactly how I would describe the two pools on our ship.

 5. I should have packed sea lice lotion.